Funding for postgraduate research

 Additional information will be published to this page once further information has been confirmed by the UK government.

-Below is also a list of organisations which offer funding to students of specific nationalities or gender.
-If any further information is required such as eligibility and criteria details please contact the organisation directly.
+Below is a list of organisations that offer funding to students of specific nationalities or gender.
+If any further information is required, such as eligibility and criteria details, please contact the organisation directly.

 - LPDP Funding Indonesia - Full funding for students with Indonesian nationality, graduated from an accredited Indonesian university or an overseas university acknowledged by the Indonesian Higher Education Directorate (DIKTI), maximum age 40 (for PhD programme).

-- UK-India Education and Research Initiative - UKREI.
-This is a major government funding initiative supported by the DfES, FCO and OSI.
+- UK-India Education and Research Initiative (UKREI) - This is a major government funding initiative supported by the DfES, FCO and OSI.

 Dean’s Doctoral Scholarships operate on a nomination basis.
 The lead supervisor will nominate candidates for consideration by the Faculty and in order to be considered, applicants must hold an offer for a place on one of our PhD programmes.

 It is therefore essential that you apply for a place on the PhD programme of your choice as early as possible and that you specify in the funding section of your PhD application form that you wish to be considered for the Dean’s Doctoral Scholarship funding.

 It is expected that the next call for nominations will take place in March 2021 but you should be in contact with the Department in advance of this as they have internal processes and deadlines to follow (we therefore recommend first contact with the relevant Department by January/February at the latest).